 A virtual machine is a computer program that not only behaves like an actual computer but also provides functionality and user experience of a separate physical computer.
 The computer running a virtual machine is known as ‘host’ while the virtual machine is called ‘guest’.
 A host can operate more than one guest simultaneously.
-Typically, a virtual machine is an image file that is emulated on a host through virtualisation software known as a virtual machine monitor (VMM) or hypervisor [link to #5.3].
-Virtual machines are isolated from rest of the computer and other VMs, and cannot affect programs and functionalities of the host.
+Typically, a virtual machine is an image file that is emulated on a host through virtualisation software known as a virtual machine monitor (VMM) or a hypervisor.
+Virtual machines are isolated from the rest of the computer and other VMs, and cannot affect programs and functionalities of the host.

 Points to Remember